Dochas Code of Conduct on Images and Messages

 Nurture Africa is a signatory to the Dochas Code of Conduct on Images and Messages.

-The “Code” was implemented in 2007 by Dochas member NGOs as a means of regulating how Irish NGOs portray
+The “Code” was implemented in 2007 by Dochas member NGOs as a means of regulating how international development organisations portray

 individuals, communities, situations and our own work, within the developing world.